 What should I feed it until I can get to TWRC?

-In addition, dietary needs of each species of bird and animal are different and it is almost impossible to duplicate their needs in captivity without special training.
-TWRC receives many irreparably damaged birds and animals because the rescuer tried to keep it as a pet and did not know how to provide for it properly.
+Please do not feed the animal or give it fluids.
+Giving water or other fluids improperly can aspirate and even kill an animal.
+The dietary needs of each species of bird and mammal are different and it is almost impossible to duplicate their needs in captivity without special training.
+TWRC receives many irreparably damaged birds and mammals because the rescuer used the incorrect feeding technique and/or diet.

 - Never pick up any wild animal/bird with your bare hands.
 Only adults should handle a wild animal.
 Wear gloves and use a stick, broom or rolled up newspaper to push the animal into an appropriately-sized, secure box with a blanket, t-shirt or paper towel on the bottom.
 Make sure the box has holes in the lid.
 DO NOT put the animal into a plastic bag.